manrajgrover/Puzzles/README.md

 31. Given an array of n integers, where one element appears more than n/2 times, find that element in linear time and constant extra space. ([Solution](http://everything2.com/title/Array+mode+solution))
 32. A spinning disc is painted black on one half and white on the other (i.e., the line forming the border between the black and white regions of the disc is a diameter of the disc).
 The disk is spinning on a turntable in an unknown direction at an unknown speed.
 You have special video cameras that can observe the color of a single point on the disc.
 How many cameras do you need to determine the direction the disc is spinning? ([Solution](http://everything2.com/title/Spinning+disc+solution))
 33. Create an equilateral triangle using three toothpicks.
 Now add three more equilateral triangles of the same size as the original using only three more toothpicks. ([Solution](http://everything2.com/title/Six+toothpicks+solution))
+34. Write a method to generate a random number between 1 and 7, given a method that generates a random number between 1 and 5.
+The distribution between each of the numbers must be uniform.([Solution](http://www.mytechinterviews.com/equal-probability-between-1-and-7))
+35. You have two identical eggs.
+Standing in front of a 100 floor building, you wonder what is the maximum number of floors from which the egg can be dropped without breaking it.
+What is the minimum number of tries needed to find out the solution?([Solution](http://www.mytechinterviews.com/how-strong-is-your-egg))
+36. Four people need to cross a rickety bridge at night.
+Unfortunately, they have only one torch and the bridge is too dangerous to cross without one.
+The bridge is only strong enough to support two people at a time.
+Not all people take the same time to cross the bridge.
+Times for each person:  1 min, 2 mins, 7 mins and 10 mins.
+What is the shortest time needed for all four of them to cross the bridge?([Solution](http://www.mytechinterviews.com/four-people-on-a-rickety-bridge))
+37. The probability of a car passing a certain intersection in a 20 minute windows is 0.9.
+What is the probability of a car passing the intersection in a 5 minute window?
+(Assuming a constant probability throughout)([Solution](http://www.mytechinterviews.com/probability-of-a-car-passing-by))
+38. How would you cut a rectangular cake into two equal pieces when a rectangular piece has already been cut out of it?
+The cut piece can be of any size and orientation.
+You are only allowed to make one straight cut.([Solution](http://www.mytechinterviews.com/piece-of-cake))
+39. Two old friends, Jack and Bill, meet after a long time.

+Three kids
+Jack: Hey, how are you man?
+Bill: Not bad, got married and I have three kids now.
+Jack: That’s awesome.
+How old are they?
+Bill: The product of their ages is 72 and the sum of their ages is the same as your birth date.
+Jack: Cool… But I still don’t know.
+Bill: My eldest kid just started taking piano lessons.
+Jack: Oh now I get it.

+How old are Bill’s kids?([Solution](http://www.mytechinterviews.com/how-old-are-my-children))